Paste source text

 This CTA opens /projects/new?template=real_estate_listing with the workflow preselected in the New project form before quote confirmation.

-P0 uses pasted listing facts and asset notes.
-It does not import MLS pages or scrape property URLs.
+This template uses pasted listing facts and asset notes.
+It does not scrape MLS pages.

 What to paste

-These pages are truthful P0 entry points.
+These pages are template entry points.
 They work from source text and facts you provide directly.

 Workflow